Relativistic Bulk Rheology: From Neutron Star Mergers to Viscous Cosmology: Israel-Stewart as perturbative rheology

-Comparing the above formula for $\zeta(\rho,n,\Pi)$ with the ``exact'' formula \eqref{exact}, we see that the linear correction in $\Pi$ coming from the term $\propto \nabla_\mu (\beta_0 u^\mu/T)$ has an incorrect prefactor $5/4$, instead of the ``exact'' factor $2$.
-This clearly shows that the term $\propto \nabla_\mu (\beta_0 u^\mu/T)$ is of the same order as the truncation error that we commit when we expand the theory for small $\Pi$.
-Thus, this term is spurious, and it should not be trusted (the general proof is provided in the Supplementary Material).
-Given that such spurious term further complicates numerical implementations \cite{CamelioSimulations2022}, it is reasonable to favor Maxwell-Cattaneo (which is simpler at the given order) or DNMR (which is more refined) over the Hiscock-Lindblom formulation.
+Plugging them into \eqref{Hisck}, we obtain $\tau_\Pi = C$, $\zeta= \bigg[\dfrac{n^{3/2}}{2} +\dfrac{5}{4}\Pi + \dfrac{\Pi^2}{4(\rho-n-2n^{3/2})} \bigg]C$.
+Comparing the latter formula for $\zeta(\rho,n,\Pi)$ with the ``exact'' formula (10) in the main text, we see that the linear correction in $\Pi$ coming from the term $\propto \nabla_\mu (\beta_0 u^\mu/T)$ has an incorrect prefactor $5/4$, instead of the ``exact'' factor $2$.
+This shows that the term $\propto \nabla_\mu (\beta_0 u^\mu/T)$ is of the same order as the truncation error that we commit when we expand the theory for small $\Pi$.
+Thus, this term is spurious, and it should not be trusted (in the next subsection, we provide an intuitive explanation for this fact).
+Given that such spurious term further complicates numerical implementations \cite{CamelioSimulations2022}, it is reasonable to favor MC (which is simpler at the given order) or DNMR (which is more refined) over the Hiscock-Lindblom formulation.

-\textit{Viscous cosmology with near-equilibrium theories?} Bulk viscosity may have had an impact on the cosmological evolution of the universe \cite{Murphy:1973zz,Belinsky:1977}.
-Some authors have proposed that inflation may be driven by bulk viscosity itself \cite{Padmanabhan:1987dg,Hiscock:1991sp,Pavon:1990qf,Zakari:1993yhk,Maartens:1995wt,Zimdahl:1996ka}, while others have considered the possibility of unifying dark matter and dark energy as a single viscous fluid \cite{Fabris:2005ts,Colistete:2007xi,LiBarrow,Avelino,Hipolito1,Hipolito2,Gagnon,Piattella_et_al,Velten:2012uv,VeltenSchwarz,BG,Disconzi_Kephart_Scherrer_2015,DisconziKephartScherrerNew, Cruz:2018psw,Cruz:2019uya} (for a recent review, see \cite{Brevik:2017msy}).
-However, in such applications, typically the bulk stress $\Pi$ must be of the same order as $P_{\text{eq}}$ \cite{Maartens1995}, meaning that near-equilibrium approximations cannot be consistently adopted.
-Nevertheless, all models for viscous cosmology currently available are based on first-order (see the recent study in \cite{Bemfica:2022dnk}) or second-order viscous hydrodynamic theories, which both arise from a near-equilibrium expansion.
-Can these models capture at least the qualitative behavior of the system?

-Suppose that our ``realistic'' fluid \eqref{quaccheri} evolves in a Friedman-Lema\^itre-Robertson-Walker \cite{WeinbergCosmology} background, with Hubble parameter $H$ (so that $\nabla_\mu u^\mu=3H$).
-We may model the fluid evolution using the exact equations \eqref{seven} and \eqref{exact}, which track the full chemical evolution (CH), or we may approximate the dynamics using the Eckart (E) \cite{Eckart40} or the Maxwell-Cattaneo (MC) \cite{Zakari1993} truncation.
-Recalling that $P_{\text{eq}}=n^{3/2}$, we then have three alternative models (setting $C=1$):

-Let us solve these equations for a background de Sitter spacetime with $H=4/3$, so that we can set $n(t)=e^{-4t}$, and thus $P_{\text{eq}}(t)=e^{-6t}$.
-For MC and CH we impose $\Pi(0)=0$.
-The idea here is to solve these theories under the extreme conditions usually required for viscous models to provide a potential explanation for inflation.
-The resulting total pressure $P=P_{\text{eq}}+\Pi$ as a function of time for the three models is (see Figure \ref{fig:cosmo})